Skip to content

 The first presidential debate between Joe Biden and Donald Trump was filled with excruciating moments — from Biden’s overall unintelligibility, to Trump’s uttering frequent falsehoods.

-But one episode echoed throughout the headlines in the following days: when the pair had a go at each other over their golf games.
+But one episode echoed throughout the headlines days later: when the pair had a go at each other over their golf games.
 The exchange saw Biden challenge Trump to a golf-off, but only if the former president carried his own bag of clubs.

 Art Kramer, a Northeastern University psychology professor and director of the Center for Cognitive and Brain Health, says that physically lugging a golf bag — which can sometimes weigh up to 30 or 40 pounds — can potentially yield some benefits.
 But it depends on a person’s overall health and fitness.